jla-gardner/graph-pes/paper/paper.md

 Building on the `GraphPESModel` class, we provide independent (re-) implementations of popular MLIP architectures, including `PaiNN` [@Schutt-21-06], `EDDP` [@Pickard-22-07], `NequIP` [@Batzner-22-05], `MACE` [@Batatia-22-10], and `TensorNet` [@Simeon-23-06].
 We use building blocks provided by `e3nn` [@Geiger-22-07] to implement models that act on spherical tensor decompositions.

-Furthermore, we provide an `AdditionModel` implementation, which makes energy, force, and stress predictions as a sum over several independent models.
+Furthermore, we provide an `AdditionModel` implementation, which makes predictions as a sum over independent models.
 This allows `graph-pes` to add offset energies (`EnergyOffset`) and pair-repulsion terms (`LennardJones`, `Morse`, and `ZBLCoreRepulsion`) to any model implementation, as well as the creation and use of model ensembles.

 ## Training and validation